nschlia/ffmpegfs/README.md

 As a draw back not all players support the format, or play back with strange side effects.
-VLC plays the file, but updates the time display every 5 seconds only.
+VLC plays the file, but updates the time display every few seconds only.
 When streamed over HTML5 video tags, sometimes there will be no total time shown, but that is OK, as long as the file plays.
 Playback cannot be positioned past the current playback position, only backwards.

-But that's the price of starting playback, fast.
+But that's the price of starting playback fast.

 So there is a lot of work to be put into MP4 support, still.